gacetta/notes/CSDay20.md

 *SYNTAX:*
   Car.findOneAndDelete({license: 'P2236917'},
-    (err, car) => {
+    (err, result) => {
-    // car will be the just deleted car document
+    // result will be the just deleted car document
     // showing make, model, color, license
   })

   Car.deleteOne({license: 'P2235891},
     (err) => {
-    // no car object obtained as a callback after the deletion })
+    // no result object obtained as a callback after the deletion })

-### Update Operations
+### UPDATE Operations
 To find (obtain in the callback) a single document and update it use:
 `Model.findOneAndUpdate(conditions, update, [options], callback)` **NOTE** this gives us the pre-updated object for use in the callback